• American Politics & Policy • International Politics • Law & Politics

 15 elective credits in political science selected from the concentration's list of approved courses (below)

-Multiple concentrations permitted.
-One course appearing on multiple lists of approved concentration courses may be double-counted.
+Double count one course appearing on multiple lists of approved concentration courses.

 Students must declare their concentration(s) using the Major/Minor declaration form found in DORI